Kick In (1922 film): Preservation status

 After considered a lost film for decades, a print of this film was discovered at the Gosfilmofond archive in Moscow.
-A restored copy was gifted to the Library of Congress in 2010.
+A restored copy was gifted to the Library of Congress in 2010. (*Arguably this could be a mistake catalogue and the film could still be amongst the lost.)

 Influence

 Japanese movie magazine Kinema Junpō (November 21, 1927) suggests that Yasujirō Ozu's first film as director, Blade of Penitence (Zange no yaiba) draws from both Kick In and Les Misérables (directed by Frank Lloyd, 1918) for its basic theme, that of an ex-convict trying to go straight but prevented by circumstances from doing so.
 Blade of Penitence (now considered a lost film) was a studio assignment that Ozu did not much relish.